behu-kea/first-semester-java/topics/04 - oop/inheritance.md

 }
 ```

 This code should not be to foreign for you.
 We create 3 classes that have different attributes. **But** we are repeating ourselves quite a lot.
+That is **always** a bad sign when programming!